What Is Bitcoin & How Does It Work?

 Bitcoin mining involves powerful supercomputers to solve mathematical equations.
 In return, the miners are rewarded with a miners fee of 6.25 BTC per block which is added to the circulating supply as new Bitcoins.
 As the Bitcoin network is self-regulatory, the difficulty of solving an equation increases according to the number of active miners on the network.
 As a result, miners use Bitcoin mining pools by adding together all the processing power to increase the chances of receiving the miner's reward.
 Some of the most popular mining pools are Slush Pool, Binance Pool, AntPool, and BTC.com.

 ASIC miners which are heavy energy-dependent machines are used to mine Bitcoin.
 Mining Bitcoin was initially profitable using mobile phones and consumer-grade video cards; however, as computation demand increased, video cards could no longer meet the network demands.
-Individuals that build their own Bitcoin miners and join a pool of multiple miners can increase the likelihood of finding a block reward.
+Individuals who build their own Bitcoin miners and join a pool of multiple miners can increase the likelihood of finding a block reward.
 The Bitcoin mining rig is connected to software via the Internet or other communications technology which integrates the hardware into the Bitcoin network.
 The software can be used to monitor performance, power consumption, and earnings.
 It is therefore essential to pair the mining rig with the Bitcoin mining software to optimize and manage the mining process.

 In short, Bitcoin mining is the process of adding new blocks to the blockchain by solving complex equations containing a group of transactions during a set period.
 In addition, miners are validators, ensuring that transactions are approved and added to the network.